Spam and Scam

 What is Phishing?

-Phishing is a type of deception designed to steal your valuable personal data such as credit card numbers, passwords, account data or other protected information.
-It can come in many shapes and sizes, ranging from e-mail messages about your passwords expiring to fake letters from your bank getting you to verify information.
+Phishing is a type of deception, frequently appearing to be from someone that you know, designed to steal your valuable personal data such as credit card numbers, passwords, account data or other protected information.
+It can come in many shapes and sizes, ranging from e-mail messages about your passwords expiring, and/or enticing you to click on LINKS and logging into forged websites to view "important" documents, to fake letters from your bank asking you to verify your information.
 The key to beating phishing scams is being prepared and knowing what to look for.

 What do you look for?